Cost of Finished Cabinet Doors From Cutting Edge

 At Cutting Edge, finished cabinet doors cost at least $17 per square foot more than raw doors.
 Clear lacquer is the least expensive option.

 As you bring on more customers and your workload increases, you may have too much work for your team to handle.
 If you or your team continually work overtime and weekends, it might be time for you to consider outsourcing some of your work.
 One of the easiest products to outsource is the finishing – all you need to do is order finished cabinet doors instead of raw.
+However, you can’t afford to price yourself out of the market.
+Before you make a decision, you need to understand the extra costs.

 At Cutting Edge, we’ve produced finished cabinet doors for over 20 years.
 Our finishing team has experience with the gamut of finishes, from the basic clear lacquer finish to complex custom finishes.